 Setup

-There are two different ways to setup Gokapi: Either a bare metal approach or docker.
+There are two different ways to set up Gokapi: either a native deployment approach or a containerised installation using Docker/Podman.

-Also there are two different versions: Stable indicates that you are using the latest release which should work without any bugs.
-Unstable is the latest developer version, which might include more features, but could also contain bugs.
+Also, there are two different versions: Stable indicates that you are using the latest release, which should work without any major bugs.
+Unstable is the latest developer version, which might include more features but could also contain bugs.

 Installation